hango1996/Analysis-of-CMB-data/README.md

 The main paper is titled "Planck 2018 results.
 III.
 High Frequency Instrument data processing and frequency maps" downloadable from `https://arxiv.org/pdf/1807.06207.pdf`

 ##  ==============
+# Report
-# You can find the jupyter notebook report in `notebooks/assignment3.jpynb`
+You can find the jupyter notebook report in `notebooks/assignment3.jpynb`